netgitry/bakedbyacherryontop/content/pages/showcase.md

       ###### We look forward to baking your wedding cake
     actions:
-      - label: CLick here to watch the 7de Laan episode featuring our Creation
+      - label: CLick here to watch the 7de Laan episode featuring our creation
         url: '#'
         style: link
         icon_class: dev